 The first Douglas Aircraft Co.
 Nike Ajax knocked out a target drone in November 1951.
 It was the first operational ground-based supersonic anti-aircraft missile in the United States and was deployed at sites in a circular pattern around key American industrial and military locations.
-The first Los Angeles-area Nike Ajax battery was positioned in the mountains above Malibu in 1954.
+The first Nike Ajax missile site became operational at Fort Meade, Maryland, in 1954.

 The Nike Hercules became operational in 1958, and more than 80 Nike Hercules missiles were deployed in the United States, with 10 more in Europe and Taiwan.
 It was followed by the Nike Zeus missile, which had a preliminary test firing Aug.
 26, 1959, and could fly more than 8,000 mph (12,874 kph).